Mellikas/Review_API/README.md

 - albumreviews/**"insert albumreview ID"**/likes/
 - signup/

-13. Through your IDE terminal you can GET or CREAT data:
+13. Through your IDE terminal you can GET or POST data:
     - First you must **get your user TOKEN**:
       - In terminal run: `http POST http://localhost:18080/api-token-auth/ username=admin password=admin`
       - Copy it from terminal and save it.